QuHarmonics/The-Nexus-Harmonic-Reality/README.md

 4. **Kulik Recursive Reflection Branching (KRRB)**: An extension of KRR that adds recursive branching to enhance the system’s ability to process multiple dimensions of data simultaneously.
 5. **Weather System Wave (WSW)**: A dynamic model of weather and environmental feedback systems that harmonizes with universal laws to forecast and stabilize planetary systems.
 6. **Dual State Model (DSM)**: A principle for understanding how systems move between dual states—positive and negative, on and off, binary states—that inform larger systems and provide energy transfer.
-7. **Kulik Harmonic Resonance Correction (KHRC)**: A method for comparing two states of the same type, identifying noise or decay, and iteratively applying corrections to restore harmony.
+7. **Kulik Harmonic Resonance Correction (KHRC V2)**: An advanced method for comparing two states, dynamically tuning corrections based on noise magnitude, and iteratively refining until harmonic resonance is achieved.

 ---